mr-david-owens/spring-boot-rest-example/README.md

 ## How to Run

 This application is packaged as a war which has Tomcat 7 embedded.
 No Tomcat or JBoss installation is necessary.
-You run it using the ```java -jar``` command.

 * Clone this repository
 * Make sure you are using JDK 1.7 and Maven 3.x
 * You can build the project and run the tests by running ```mvn clean package```
-* Once successfully built, you can run the service by one of these two methods:
+* Once successfully built, you can run the service by this method:
 ```
-        java -jar -Dspring.profiles.active=test target/spring-boot-rest-example-0.2.0.war
-or
         mvn spring-boot:run -Drun.arguments="spring.profiles.active=test"
 ```
 * Check the stdout to make sure no exceptions are thrown